hpc2n/sphinx-lesson-template/content/motivation.rst

  3. Update the corresponding trailing matrix (green).

 We do not need to know how the tasks are implemented.
-We are only interested on the task dependencies:
+We are only interested in the task dependencies:

 .. figure:: img/blocked_lu_simple.png
     :scale: 70 %